nodejs/node/doc/api/child_process.md

 Spawns a shell then executes the `command` within that shell, buffering any generated output.

+**Note: Never pass unsanitised user input to this function.
+Any input containing shell metacharacters may be used to trigger arbitrary command execution.**

 ```js
 const exec = require('child_process').exec;
 exec('cat *.js bad_file | wc -l', (error, stdout, stderr) => {